Stay up to date

 Small and Medium Businesses

-The time has gone when cyber criminals used to target large enterprises.
-Now, attackers target businesses beyond their size, especially the small business, as they’re budget constraint with no resource on the information security platform
+The time had gone when cybercriminals used to target large enterprises.
+Now, attackers target businesses beyond their size, especially the small business, as they’re budget constraint with no resources on the information security platform

 - Three out of four small businesses do not have IT, security professionals, or teams.

-- 66% of small businesses take cyber security seriously and concerned about the risk
+- 66% of small businesses take cybersecurity seriously and are concerned about the risk

 Common attack vector: